April 05, 2008

 King Floyd, Chimneyville 439, 1971

-Though it was pretty much a b-side and an album cut, I think "Let Us Be" is one of Hamilton's better songwriting efforts of his early period.
-It's right in Floyd's limited vocal wheelhouse (he wasn't much of a power-hitter), giving him a decent melody to hang onto over some interesting changes, and an uncomplicated chorus.
-Meanwhile, Quezergue's arrangement offered a mid-tempo groove with a smoother, more subtle funk, propelled by the pumping bass, kick drum change-ups, and syncopated sticking on the turnarounds.
-As always, his horn charts are choice, too.
-By not falling back on any of those standard assembly line parts and same old grooves, Hamilton and Big Q helped Floyd make one of his more distinctive records that put his sound midway between Memphis soul and New Orleans funk, appropriately recorded in a city located almost exactly between the two cities.
+Though it was pretty much a b-side and an album cut, I think "Let Us Be" was one of Hamilton's better songwriting efforts.
+It was right in the wheelhouse of Floyd's limited vocal range (he was never a power-hitter), giving him a decent melody to hang onto over some interesting changes, and an uncomplicated chorus.
+Meanwhile, Quezergue's arrangement offered a smoother groove with more subtle syncopation, propelled by the pumping bass and kick drum change-ups.
+As always, his horn charts were choice, too.
+By not falling back on rehashing the quirk of "Groove Me", Hamilton and Big Q helped Floyd make one of his more distinctive records, putting the feel midway between Memphis soul and New Orleans funk, appropriately recorded in a city located almost exactly between the two.

 Players on the King Floyd album were identified as the Chimneyville Express Rhythm Section (a name that did not stick) and consisted of Jerry Puckett, guitar; Wardell Quezergue, piano & organ; Vernie Robbins, bass; and James Stroud, drums & percussion.
 The horns, the Chimneyville Brass, were Ed Butler, Hugh Garraway, Rick Thorley, Lee Komegay, Eddie Williams, Charles Wicker, and Perry Lomax.
 Background voices ("the Chimneyvillettes"?) were Jackie Dorsey, Annie Bass, and Katherine Dalvit.

-The only other song of Hamilton's Floyd cut, "I Feel Like Dynamite" (co-written with Albert Savoy), from 1974 on Chimneyville 10202, revisited the more linear funk of his first two hits.
-And, while the playing was spot on, the pieces well put together, and the vocal engaging, it still feels more like a funky holding pattern than a progression.
+The only other song of Hamilton's Floyd cut, "I Feel Like Dynamite" (co-written with Albert Savoy), from 1974 on Chimneyville 10202, revisited the more off-kilter funk of his first two hits.
+And, while the playing was spot on, the pieces well put together, and the vocal engaging, it still was more a funky holding pattern than a progression.

 "More Than One Way" (L. Hamilton - E. Walker)